| | |

 • Spice it up: Brush the muffin with melted butter and a pinch of cayenne, or layer a thin pickled jalapeño slice next to the cheese for a kick.

-How to Make Sausage Egg McMuffin Recipe
+How to Make Sausage Egg and Cheese McMuffin

 1. Cook the sausage patties: heat a large skillet over medium heat and cook the patties until browned and cooked through, about 3 to 4 minutes per side.
 Drain on paper towels and tent loosely with foil.